 Unbeknown to many, the most widely spoken language in the world is surprisingly Chinese, Mandarin.
-With a population of over 1.3 billion, and a coverage of 9 and a half million kilometres, it is no surprise that the vast majority of the population, more than 90%, speak Mandarin.
+With a population of over 1.3 billion, and a coverage of 9 and a half million kilometres, more than 90% of the country's population speak Mandarin.
 With many economists now stating that China will soon overtake the US as the world’s leading economic power, the idea of learning a language that almost 1 in 6 people on this planet speak is progressively becoming more appealing.

-Second to Mandarin is Spanish, a language that continues to grow in importance when analysing the global markets in which most organisations operate.
+Second to Mandarin is Spanish.
 With the number of native speakers only marginally ahead of those that speak English, the real positive about the original ‘language of love’ lies in the opportunities that it brings in terms of South America and other parts of the globe.
 Countries like Mexico, Columbia, Argentina, Spain, Cuba, Dominican Republic and Puerto Rico are to name just a few of those with Spanish as their national language.

 Following Spanish, we come to English which makes up the top 3.
 With over 360 million native speakers and more than half a billion who speak English as their second language, it is no surprise that it has been adopted as the globally recognised language for business, travel and international relations.

 Away from the working world, health benefits can be experienced through the learning of a foreign language.
 Numerous studies investigating this, such as that by Marian and Shook, have demonstrated the cognitive benefits of learning a new language.
-Memory improvement, a longer attention span and a reduced risk of age-related cognitive decline are just a few of the known positive effects of learning, and subsequently speaking, more than one language.
+Memory improvement, a longer attention span and a reduced risk of age-related cognitive decline are just a few of the known positive effects of learning more than one language.

 If you fancy becoming a seasoned traveller with your newly learnt language skills, moneycorp can help you make the most of your money with any international payments you need to make.
 Pay for all you need abroad using our moneycorp Explorer Card (supported by MasterCard) which is sent to you once your International Payments account is open.
 You may even decide to make one of your trips more permanent, and by opening an account with us today, you can reap all the benefits of having a foreign specialist at your side for all your FX needs.